proxradii/html-css-flexbox/README.md

 # html-css-flexbox excercise
 A single web page written with <b>HTML, CSS and Flexbox</b>.
-It was mainly an exercise to help me learn new technologies like Flexbox and to review older ones like HTML and CSS.
+It was mainly an exercise to aid me in learning new technologies like Flexbox and to review some of the older ones like HTML and CSS.

 <b>Things I learned while doing this excercise were: </b>